How to Fight Chase Bank Foreign Transaction Fees

 What is a Foreign Transaction Fee?

-A foreign transaction fee is a charge placed by your credit card issuer if you purchase in a currency other than US dollars (USD).
+A is a charge placed by your credit card issuer if you purchase in a currency other than US dollars (USD).
 This isn't only confined to physical locations in other countries.
 It also includes websites that are not based in the United States.

 On average, foreign transaction fees range from 1 to 3 percent.
 However, some card issuers do not charge foreign transaction fees to cardholders.